 Which USHG restaurants have implemented Hospitality Included?

-Hospitality Included is in effect at The Modern, Maialino, North End Grill, and Marta .
+Hospitality Included is in effect at The Modern, Maialino, North End Grill, Marta, and Gramercy Tavern.
 See a map of Hospitality Included restaurants.

-Our other New York restaurants will make this change over the course of this year.
+Our other New York restaurants will continue the change throughout 2017.

 Read more Frequently Asked Questions about Hospitality Included.

 Recent Media Coverage of Hospitality Included

 Danny Meyer is Eliminating Tipping and Raising Menu Prices